5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

 Follow [**this guide**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/03_USB_Fixes/ACPI_Mapping_USB_Ports) to map your USB Ports via SSDT Table.

 ## Other Resources
-- Updated version of [USBInjectAll.kext](https://github.com/daliansky/OS-X-USB-Inject-All/releases) by daliansky with 400 to 600-series mainboard support.
-Still only works up to macOS ≤ 11.2!
+- Updated version of [USBInjectAll.kext](https://github.com/daliansky/OS-X-USB-Inject-All/releases) by daliansky with IOKit Personalities for the latest SMBIOSes and USB Controllers, includiong 400 to 600-series mainboards.
+But beware: this still only works up to macOS ≤ 11.2!
 - Kext and SSDT for fixing USB Wake issues: https://github.com/osy/USBWakeFixup.